The Majestic Limi Valley I Beauty of West Nepal

 The Limi valley is the only remaining place where you can still witness the vibrant Tibetan culture and lifestyle, due to the matrimonial relationship between Western Nepal and Tibet.
 Your trek follows the ancient salt trading and pilgrimage route to the border of Nepal and China, crossing the Nara La pass (15,000 ft/ 4,620 m) and Nyalu La (16,000 ft/ 4,900 m) with spectacular views of the Himalaya.

 During this trip , you will have the chance to spot the elusive snow leopard, bharal (Himalayan blue sheep), jackals, kiang (Tibetan wild ass), and musk deer.
 This trip will take a total of 12-18 days, starting and ending in Kathmandu.
-The trek will take approximately 15 days, and will be moderate to strenuous, including high altitude trekking for many hours each day.
-The majority of this trek will take place above 10,000 ft (3,000 m), so you may feel the effects of elevation.
+However he trek will take approximately 15 days, and will be moderate to strenuous, including high altitude trekking for many hours each day.
+The majority of this trek will take place above 10,000 ft (3,000 m) in which you may feel the effects of elevation.
 The best season for this hike is from May to October, as the passes are likely to be covered in snow the rest of the year.

 - Trip for 2 weeks through the spectacular and varied Limi Valley

 - Follow the Karnali river as it cuts through spectacular rock formations